speeduino/wiki.js/configuration/Engine_Constants.md

     -   **Instantaneous:** Every reading is used as it is taken.
 Makes for a highly fluctuating signal, but can be useful for testing
     -   **Cycle Average:** The average sensor reading across 720 crank degrees is used.
 This is of Event average are the recommended options for 4 of more cylinders
     -   **Cycle Minimum:** The lowest value detected across 720 degrees is used.
 This is the recommended method for less than 4 cylinders or ITBs
     - **Event Average:** Similar to Cycle Average, however performs the averaging once per ignition event rather than once per cycle.
-ZGenerally offers faster response with a similar level of accuracy.
+Generally offers faster response with a similar level of accuracy.